S. Jaishankar: Ambassador to the United States

 Jaishankar was appointed India's ambassador to the United States in September 2013.
 He took charge on 23 December 2013, succeeding Nirupama Rao.
 He arrived in the United States amid the Devyani Khobragade incident, and was involved in negotiating the Indian diplomat's departure from the country.
 On 29 January 2014, Jaishankar addressed the Carnegie Endowment for International Peace, where he argued that "the grand strategy underwriting [Indian-American] ties is fundamentally sound" but that ties suffered from a "problem of sentiment."

 On 10 March 2014, he formally presented his credentials to US President Barack Obama at the Oval Office.
 Jaishankar was involved in the planning of the Indian prime minister Narendra Modi's maiden visit to the country in September 2014, welcoming him upon his arrival and hosting a dinner in his honour for members of the Indian-American community.

 Foreign Secretary (2015–2018)

 Jaishankar was appointed foreign secretary of India on 29 January 2015.
 The announcement of his appointment was made following a 28 January 2015 meeting of the appointments committee of the cabinet chaired by the Modi.
 His tenure extension of one year saw a transformation in the working of the ministry of external affairs.
-His appointment came three days before the date on which he would ordinarily have retired and meant the unprecedented termination of Sujatha Singh’s two year tenure as foreign secretary.
+His appointment came three days before the date on which he would ordinarily have retired and meant the unprecedented termination of Sujatha Singh's two-year tenure as foreign secretary.
 Singh was offered a sinecure as compensation but preferred to resign from government service.
 Jaishankar is widely criticised by Nepalese analysts for being the "original planner of 2015 Nepal blockade."
 His tenure expired in January 2018.

+Corporate career (2018-19)

+After his retirement from his position as the foreign secretary in 2018, Jaishankar joined the Tata Group as president of global corporate affairs.